cmu-db/noisepage/script/testing/oltpbench/README.md

 ### External dependencies
 - [oltpbench](https://github.com/oltpbenchmark/oltpbench): for executing the OLTP benchmark of your choice
+- [NoisePage Stats](https://github.com/cmu-db/noisepage-stats): for the result reporting API and storage

 ### Internal dependencies
 Let the base directory be `noisepage/script/testing`